mbarkhau/bootstrapit/README.md

 source "$PROJECT_DIR/scripts/bootstrapit_update.sh";
 ```

-Running this file will modify files in your project directors, so
+Running this file will modify files in your project directory, so
-be sure to commit any changes first, so you can see what is
+be sure to commit any changes first.
+This way you can see what the
-changed by running the script.
+script has changed by running git diff.

 ```session
 $ bash bootstrapit.sh